Malocclusion and Orthodontics - What Happens

 gum (periodontal) disease, or

-temporomandibular (TM) disorder.
+temporomandibular (TMD) disorder.
 But teeth that are

 aligned properly are easier to keep clean.